matthieusaussaye/matthieusaussaye.github.io/_posts/2023-08-11-Scraping_OECD_Data.md

 We should receive data from 2021-01 to 2022-03 split by one month.

-## Scheduling our tasks with Celery:

-We’ll now be leveraging the task scheduling powers of Celery by leaning on the  `beat_schedule`  that comes out of the box.
-This allows us to register tasks with the scheduling agent for specific times.

-[A great reference for scheduling examples can be found in the official documentation](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html).
-I’ve also included a few additional schedule examples in the  `tasks.py`  in my  [GitHub repo](https://github.com/mattdood/web_scraping_example).

 ## Create the interface with Django:

 Install django before